churchsocial/wordpress-plugin/readme.txt

 = What is Church Social? =

-[Church Social](http://churchsocialapp.com) is an online app built specifically for Reformed churches.
+[Church Social](https://churchsocial.com) is an online app built specifically for Reformed churches.
 It allows church administrators to manage member information securely and with ease.
 It also provides members access to a private area online where they can use helpful features like a member directory, sermon archive, scheduling tools, group emailer, sermon archive, and more.

 = Why do I need to be a Church Social customer to use this plugin? =

 The purpose of this plugin is to show content from within a customer's Church Social account on their WordPress website.
 Without an account there would be no data to display.

 == Changelog ==

+= 1.0.1 =

+* Updated to new churchsocial.com domain.

 = 1.0.0 =